accelazh/accelazh.github.io/_posts/2021-11-06-Notes-on-How-to-do-Innovation.md

 The common sense innovation method is brainstorming and idea [addition/subtraction/multiplication/division](https://medium.com/swlh/the-secret-innovation-technique-behind-silicon-valleys-creativity-91fe6e7c1526).
 Usually most ideas will be filtered out, but one in ten can be shiny ones.

+  * Besides free style, brainstorm ideas but with structured categories and heuristics, mine ideas with [MECE](http://www.caseinterviewsecrets.com/), and comination iteration.

   * Besides, sleep and forget.
 Let those ideas mutate and reform in our subconscious.
 When we come back and look again, there can be new discoveries.

 The fundamental innovation method is to stand on the top and look one step further.